 The Company's capital structure consists of all components of shareholders' equity.
 The Company's objective when managing capital is to maintain adequate levels of funding to support the current operations including corporate and administrative functions and to support operations.
 The Company obtains funding primarily through issuing common stock and through its mortgage payable.
 Future financings are dependent on market conditions and there can be no assurance the Company will be able to raise funds in the future.

-There were no changes in the Company's approach to capital management during the year ended December 31, 2022.
+There were no changes in the Company's approach to capital management during the three months ended March 31, 2023.
 The Company is not subject to externally imposed capital requirements.

 Cash and working capital